pypa/packaging.python.org/source/discussions/src-layout-vs-flat-layout.rst

   code, and the flat layout does not.

-  This means that the src layout involves an additional step in the development workflow of a project (typically, an editable installation is used for development and a regular installation is used for testing).
+  This means that the src layout involves an additional step in the development workflow of a project (typically, an :doc:`editable installation <setuptools:userguide/development_mode>` is used for development and a regular installation is used for testing).

 * The src layout helps prevent accidental usage of the in-development copy of the code.

-  This helps avoids issues around improper packaging of a project, like not including a file in a release distribution due to misconfiguration of the project's packaging tooling.

-  The Python interpreter includes the current working directory as the first item on the import path.
-Thus, if an import package/module exists in the current working directory with the same name as the import package, it will be used instead of an installed copy, which can be a source of packaging issues with the flat layout.
+  This is relevant since the Python interpreter includes the current working directory as the first item on the import path.
+This means that if an import package exists in the current working directory with the same name as an installed import package, the variant from the current working directory will be used.
+This can lead to subtle  misconfiguration of the project's packaging tooling, which could result in files not being included in a distribution.

+  The src layout helps avoid this by keeping import packages in a directory separate from the root directory of the project, ensuring that the installed copy is used.

+* The src layout helps enforce that an
+  :doc:`editable installation <setuptools:userguide/development_mode>` is only
-* The src layout helps enforce that editable installations are only able to import files that were meant to be importable.
+  able to import files that were meant to be importable.

   This is especially relevant when the editable installation is implemented using a `path configuration file <https://docs.python.org/3/library/site.html#index-2>`_